tadepada/Nexus-Protocol/README.md

 ### The Vision

 The biggest challenge in robotics isn't hardware, but a general-purpose AI "brain."
 Our mission is to create the foundational open-source standard for this "brain," empowering developers to build truly intelligent systems.
+Our long-term vision is an AI that doesn't just execute tasks, but learns, adapts, and creates new capabilities on its own.

 ### The Architecture: A Distributed Mind

 We recognize that a single LLM is the wrong tool for real-time motor control.
-Our architecture is a **hybrid, distributed model**:
+Our architecture is a **hybrid, distributed model**.

-1.  **The Cloud Cortex (Nexus Protocol):** A powerful, LLM-based model runs in the cloud.
+1.  **The Cloud Cortex (Nexus Protocol):** A powerful, AI-driven system that runs in the cloud.
 It handles complex reasoning, planning, and language.
 It decides **what** to do.

-2.  **The Onboard Core:** A small, efficient, real-time processor runs on the robot itself.
+2.  **The Onboard Core:** A small, efficient, real-time processor that runs on the robot itself.
 It handles reflexes, balance, and execution.
 It decides **how** to perform the action.

 Our project focuses on perfecting the Cloud Cortex and the communication protocol between these two "brains."
 For a more technical deep-dive, see our [Architecture Document](ARCHITECTURE.md).